 The most compelling Trousseau are those that can be coaxed into a subtle and balanced expression of tart red fruit, minerality and mossy earth.
 Trousseau can easily become a high-octane wine, due to the naturally abundant sugars in the grape varietal.
 Due to this, it can be considered fully ripe and ready to pick when at a lower sugar level than other varietals, thus producing a wine that is higher in acid with less alcohol.

 I first discovered Trousseau while “palate trouncing” through the wines of the Jura in my first years in the restaurant world.
-I was instantly taken by these unusual and rustic wines, at times confused by their strangeness and curious as to what made them so much different than the polished New and Old-World wines to which I’d become so accustomed.
+I was instantly taken by these unusual and rustic wines, at times confused by their strangeness and curious as to what made them so much different than the polished New and Old World wines to which I’d become so accustomed.
 The initial rawness and brutality impressed but intimidated me.
 I was confused but not put off.
 As I began to dig deeper into the world of Jura wine, I discovered there existed a subtlety and odd grace to these wines that I had never had the opportunity of tasting.
 Odd grace – like an elephant on ice skates.

 Let’s not beat around the bush: I have fallen for Trousseau.
 I am drawn to varietals with strange minerality and evocative dark forest matter, bright and light fruit piercing through the undergrowth to create a truly compelling wine.
 It can take on notes of light and bright sour cherries, ripe red fruit and expiring green matter or, depending on vinification technique, become a pungent, alcohol-driven, red fruit beast in need of a good chill.
 It is the forgotten street poet of grapes – full of nuance, easily irritable (thus “Bastardo”), and waiting for recognition of its subtle, easily-overlooked beauty.

 For the wine drinker who appreciates Pinot Noir and Gamay, these wines should easily appeal.
 This is food wine: gracefully footed with delightful acid and bright, pungent fruit expression, offering excellent pairing opportunities.
 These may all be considered natural, organic wines.

 Pair Trousseau with: Game birds, smoked pork, berry reduction sauces, paté, or hard cow’s milk cheese (Morbier, e.g.).